lati111/laravel_datatables/readme.md

 - `data-item-label-cls`: Additional classes to be added to the display element's label.
 - `data-item-close-button-cls`: Additional classes to be added to the display element's close button.
 - `data-item-close-button-content`: What is displayed inside the close button.
 Normally `<span>X</span>`.
+- `data-readonly`: Whether this selector is readonly or not.
+False by default.

 ```html
 <div class="flex flex-col justify-center align-items max-w-xl gap-4">